caian-org/vrelease/.docs/README.md

 <img src=".docs/icon.svg" height="240px" align="right"/>

-`vrelease` is a lightweight and straightforward release tool for GitHub and GitLab (soon).
+`vrelease` is a lightweight and straightforward release tool for GitHub and GitLab.
 It is packed as a single binary that requires no configuration file and weights around 100kb on Linux/MacOS and 300kb on Windows.
-This project is also:
+This tool is also:

 - **Simple.** All required paramenters are detected automatically.
 - **Minimal.** Only `git` and `curl` are required for execution.
-- **Agnostic.** Idealized as a language independent alternative of [`goreleaser`][goreleaser].
+- **Agnostic.** Idealized as a language independent alternative for [`goreleaser`][goreleaser].
 - **CI/CD ready.** Designed to be integrated in CI/CD pipelines of any provider.

 [gh-build-shield]: https://img.shields.io/github/workflow/status/caian-org/vrelease/build?label=build&logo=github&style=flat-square